Research

 Ethical dimensions of mental health care

-As of March 2023 I have worked as a research trainee with the Bioethics/Education Department and Everyday Ethics Lab at the Centre for Addiction and Mental Health on projects related to pain and attitudes towards COVID-19 vaccinations in transition-age youth.
+Between March and August of 2023 I worked as a research trainee with the Bioethics/Education Department and Everyday Ethics Lab at the Centre for Addiction and Mental Health on projects related to pain and attitudes towards COVID-19 vaccinations in transition-age youth.

 Ethical pathways in COVID-19 research and development